Deformation quantisation for unshifted symplectic structures on derived Artin stacks: Quantisations and de Rham power series

 \begin{definition} Write $\GT$ for the Grothendieck--Teichm\"uller group.
 This is an affine group scheme over $\Q$, with reductive quotient $\bG_m$.
 Denote the pro-unipotent radical $\ker(\GT \to \bG_m)$ by $\GT^1$.

 Write $\Levi_{\GT}$ for the space of Levi decompositions of $\GT$, i.e. sections of $\GT \to \bG_m$.
-By the general theory of pro-algebraic groups in characteristic $0$, the space $\Levi_{\GT}$ is an affine scheme over $\Q$ equipped with the structure of a trivial $\GT^1$-torsor via the adjoint action. \end{definition}
+By the general theory of pro-algebraic groups in characteristic $0$ (cf. \cite{humphreysLevi}, \cite[Theorem 3.2]{Levi}, or for instance \cite[Corollary 2.14]{htpy} in general), the space $\Levi_{\GT}$ is an affine scheme over $\Q$ equipped with the structure of a trivial $\GT^1$-torsor via the adjoint action, since the $\bG_m$-invariant subgroup of $\GT^1$ is trivial. \end{definition}